 FPAA Social Responsibility Efforts

-FPAA Supports Members in Social Responsibility Efforts.
 The Fresh Produce Association of the Americas supports members and their growers in developing best practices in social responsibility throughout the supply chain.
-FPAA members encourage their growers to continually raise the bar in worker conditions by providing clean housing and sanitary facilities, top-grade medical care for families, and progressive education opportunities for workers and their children.
+FPAA members encourage their growers to continually raise the bar in worker conditions by providing clean housing, sanitary facilities, top-grade medical care for families, and progressive education opportunities for workers and their children.
 Mexico’s labor market is highly competitive.
 Growers understand that responsible worker treatment is a key factor in productivity and worker retention.
-Farms have social workers on site to monitor working conditions, including complaint resolution systems in place for workers.
+Many farms have social workers on site to monitor working conditions, including complaint resolution systems in place for workers.